golomb1/shadcn-tiptap-editor/README.md

 - **Mathematics**: Inline and block math rendering with KaTeX.
 - **Slash Commands**: Quick command menu for inserting elements.
 - **Customizable Toolbar**: Easily extend or modify the editor's toolbar and commands.
+- **Read-Only Mode**: Editor can be set to read-only mode with toolbar and bubble menu hidden.
 - **Resizable Panels**: Editor and comments panel can be resized for better UX.
 - **Theming**: Styled with Tailwind CSS and shadcn/ui components for a modern look.